 These are 10 tips to prepare your computers, devices, homes and yourself to survive a hurricane:

-8. 8.
-Power - Report power outages to your power company so they can triage restoring power, and that important air conditioning.
+8. Power – Report power outages to your power company so they can triage restoring power, and that important air conditioning.
+If you use a generator, be sure it is away from your house.
 When power is restored, you may reconnect your computer, printer and devices.

-10. 10.
-Assess your property after the storm for downed trees, damaged roofs, screens and windows.
+10. Assess your property after the storm for downed trees, damaged roofs, lanais, carports, screens and windows.
 Arrange for repairs, being aware that many people will be vying for repair services.
+Contact your insurance company or FEMA to assess damage and file a claim.

 I pray that we have one of those years when hurricanes by-pass us.
 If one is predicted, it is better to be safe by following these tips.